OpenBB-finance/OpenBB/website/content/sdk/reference/etf/holdings.md

 ---
 title: holdings
-description: The page provides functions to fetch ETF holdings with Python using a specific symbol.
+description: "The page provides functions to fetch ETF holdings with Python using a" specific symbol.
 It includes source code, parameter information, and return values represented in a dataframe.
 keywords: